Visiting Morocco During Ramadan: How To Have A Wonderful Experience

 Yes, the day life will be a little sluggish as Moroccan Muslims prefer to stay at home during daylight hours to sleep and spend time with loved ones.
 However, with the final call to prayer, the cities spring to life!

 Ramadan may not be the best time of year to visit if you plan to go partying and shopping.
-However, if you are looking for a truly unique cultural experience and are open to going along with the flow, then spending Ramadan in Morocco might be the perfect fit.
+However, if you are looking for a truly unique cultural experience and are open to going along with the flow, then might be the perfect fit.

-If you want to experience immersion into an ancient and deep culture with thousands of years of history, in a country influenced and marked by many great civilizations, Morocco during Ramadan could be your place.
-This is true even during the holy month of Ramadan.
-Therefore, experiencing this sacred month in a Muslim context will make you appreciate the people and their dedication to their religion.
+Also, if you want to experience immersion into an ancient and deep culture with thousands of years of history, in a country influenced and marked by many great civilizations, being in Morocco during Ramadan is what you need.
+Experiencing this sacred month in a Muslim context will make you appreciate the people and their dedication to their religion.

 How Do Moroccans Greet Each Other During Ramadan?